openhab/openhab-google-assistant/docs/USAGE.md

  }
  ```

+NOTE: Please be aware that for backward compatibilty also the former usage of tags (ref.
+[Google Assistant Action Documentation v2.5](https://www.openhab.org/v2.5/docs/ecosystem/google-assistant/)) to specify items to be exposed to Google Assistent is supported and may cause unexpected behavior.
+Items that contain tags that refer to a valid Google Assistent device will be exposed regardless of having metadata set.
+E.g.: `Switch MyBulb ["Lighting"]`.

 ### Special item configurations

 #### Two-Factor-Authentication

 For some actions, Google recommends to use TFA (Two-Factor-Authentication) to prevent accidential or unauthorized triggers of sensitive actions.
-See [Two-factor authentication &nbsp;|&nbsp; Actions on Google Smart Home](https://developers.google.com/assistant/smarthome/develop/two-factor-authenticatiob).
+See [Two-factor authentication &nbsp;|&nbsp; Actions on Google Smart Home](https://developers.google.com/assistant/smarthome/develop/two-factor-authentication).

 The openHAB Google Assistant integration supports both _ackNeeded_ and _pinNeeded_.
 You can use both types on all devices types and traits.